How do you earn links from journalists writing for high Domain Authority online news publications?

 When you reach out, give journalists a link to your website and profile so they can learn more about you.

 Never send a lengthy biography or explain all the ways you can help.
 If they want to learn more they will either look you up or ask.

 Reporters are much more likely to use you as a source or consider your stories once they shake your hand.
 If you are going to an important conference or event send a note via email or Twitter asking journalists if they are going.
-If the answer is yes, let them know you would like to say hello and shake hands.
+If the answer is yes, let them know you would like to say hello.
 If it happens, be professional and concise.
 Give your 30-second introduction, say how pleased you are to meet and that you hope to have some good stories to share in the future.
 This is not the time to pitch.